18 years after Natalee Holloway disappearance, Peru to extradite key suspect to US

-LIMA, Peru (AP) — Peru’s government will allow the extradition to the United States of the prime suspect in the unsolved 2005 disappearance of American student Natalee Holloway on the Dutch Caribbean Island of Aruba, bringing her family hope there will be justice in the case.
+LIMA, Peru (AP) — The chief suspect in the unsolved 2005 disappearance of American student Natalee Holloway is poised to face charges linked the young woman's vanishing for the first time after the government of Peru authorized his extradition to the United States.

-Dutch citizen Joran van der Sloot will be sent to the U.S., Peru announced Wednesday, to face trial on extortion and wire fraud charges, stemming from an accusation that he tried to extort the Holloway family after their daughter's disappearance.
+Neither U.S. nor Peruvian authorities on Thursday would say when they will transfer custody of Dutch citizen Joran van der Sloot.
+A day earlier the Embassy of Peru in Washington announced the decision to extradite him to face trial on extortion and wire fraud charges, each of which carries lengthy sentences.

+Van der Sloot is in a maximum-security prison in the Andes serving a 28-year sentence for the murder of a Peruvian woman.

-Holloway, who lived in suburban Birmingham, Alabama, was 18 when she was last seen during a trip with classmates to Aruba.
+Holloway, who lived in suburban Birmingham, Alabama, was 18 when she was last seen during a trip with classmates to the Caribbean island of Aruba.
 She vanished after a night with friends at a nightclub, leaving a mystery that sparked years of news coverage and countless true-crime podcasts.
-She was last seen leaving a bar with van der Sloot, then 18 years old.
+She was last seen leaving a bar with van der Sloot, who was a student at an international school in the island.

 Van der Sloot was identified as a suspect and detained, along with two Surinamese brothers, weeks later.
 Holloway’s body was never found, and no charges were filed in the case.
 A judge later declared Holloway dead.

+The federal charges filed in Alabama against van der Sloot stem from an accusation that he tried to extort the Holloway family in 2010, promising to lead them to her body in exchange for hundreds of thousands of dollars.
+A grand jury indicted him that year on one count each of wire fraud and extortion, each of which is punishable by up to 20 years in prison.

-Years later, van der Sloot was arrested in Peru for the 2010 murder of 21-year-old Stephany Flores, who was killed five years to the day after Holloway's disappearance.
-Prosecutors accused van der Sloot of killing Flores, a business student from a prominent family, to rob her after learning she had won money at the casino where the two met.
-They said he killed her with "ferocity" and "cruelty," beating then strangling her in his hotel room.
-He pleaded guilty in 2012, and is serving 28 years in prison for the murder.
+Also in 2010, van der Sloot was arrested in Peru for the murder of 21-year-old Stephany Flores, who was killed five years to the day after Holloway’s disappearance.

+Peruvian prosecutors accused van der Sloot of killing Flores, a business student from a prominent family, to rob her after learning she had won money at the casino where the two met.
+They said he killed her with “ferocity” and “cruelty,” beating then strangling her in his hotel room.
+He pleaded guilty in 2012.
-But his extradition to the U.S. stems from an alleged attempt to profit from his connection to the Holloway case.
-A grand jury in Alabama in 2010 indicted van der Sloot on wire fraud and extortion charges, accusing him of trying to extort hundreds of thousands of dollars from the Holloways.

-Prosecutors in the U.S. allege van der Sloot accepted $25,000 in cash from Holloway’s family in exchange for a promise to lead them to her body in early 2010, just before he went to Peru.

 The U.S. Department of Justice on Thursday declined to comment on the extradition.
 A resolution published in the South American country’s federal register states that U.S. diplomats on Jan.
 10 presented the temporary extradition request to Peru’s Ministry of Foreign Relations.